Touch 'n Go eWallet: Fundraising

 During the COVID-19 pandemic and the enforcement of the movement control order in 2020, Touch 'n Go introduced the charity fundraising program that allows users to make donations via Touch 'n Go eWallet.
 Notable charity organizations that participated in Touch 'n Go eWallet fundraising program include Tzu Chi Foundation, Make A Wish Foundation, Malaysian Red Crescent Society, Rotary Club, and Malaysian AIDS Council.
 As of 1 May 2020, Touch 'n Go eWallet has facilitated donations to 22 non-governmental organizations in Malaysia with amounts worth more than RM280,000 (~US$69,000).
 Latest donation transactions facilitated to date on 31 Dec 2020 amounts to RM5,432,319 donations received with a total of 215,314 transactions.
-Some of the charity organizations who have received donations via the Touch 'n Go eWallet are SPCA, Kechara Kitchen Soup Society, Persatuan Penduduk Laguna Merbok (PPLM), Persatuan Kebajikan dan Amal Qi Li Xiang, Warisan Ummah Ikhlas Foundation, Persatuan Orang Kurang Upaya Kuching, Hospis Malaysia, CREST, Persatuan Kebajikan Xiong Wen, Persatuan Kebajikan Shan De Johor Bahru, Lembaga Pengurus SMJK Yuk Choy, The National Kidney Foundation of Malaysia (NKF), Pertubuhan Pusat Penjagaan Kanak-Kanak Cacat Shan Dai Selangor, House of Love, Hope Johor Bahru, Grace Covenant Community Care Bhd, Persatuan Dermawan Jishan Bukit Mertajam Pulau Pinang, Persatuan Ambulans Komuniti Sungai Ara, Pertubuhan Peladang Kawasan Bagan Datoh, Yayasan Generasi Gemilang, Malaysian AIDS Foundation, Malaysian Association for the Blind, Persatuan Buddhist USM, Persatuan Penganut Agama Buddha Kadhampa Johor Jaya, Persatuan Persaudaraan Kristian Rumah Charis, Pintar Foundation, Rotary Club BP/Haemodialysis/Charity Foundation, Yayasan Al-Quds Malaysia, Yayasan Ar-Ri’ayah, Yayasan Belia Buddhist Malaysia, Yayasan Chow Kit, Yayasan Ikhlas, Yayasan Pekerja Malaysia, Yayasan Perintis Malaysia, Yayasan Wakaf Buku, and several more.